-Pokemon Go 100 IV: How rare are perfect stats and how do you get them? | Dexerto.com
+Pokemon Go 100 IV: How rare are perfect stats and how do you get them? - Dexerto

 Should you be fortunate enough to catch a lucky Pokemon, there will be a 1 in 64 chance it has perfect IVs.
 You will also have a 1 in 64 chance if you decide to trade them, also.
 There’s a reason they are called ‘lucky’ Pokemon.

 Thank you to Titleist12 for doing the initial research and sharing the findings.
-It should be noted that Niantic can change these percentages at any given time.
+It should be noted that Niantic can change these percentages at any given time but haven’t to our knowledge in the last several months.